AABearBots/First-Closed-Doors-Competition/README.md

     }
 ```

-Copy the piece of code and replicate it immediately below the closing key, **adding a colon in between the two segments**:
+Copy the piece of code and replicate it immediately below the closing key, **adding a comma in between the two segments**:

 ```
     {